nibukdk/instagram-scraping/Readme.md

 ## Correlation Analysis
 ![img](https://github.com/nibukdk/instagram-scraping/blob/master/Imgs/Correlation.png)

 There is positive but low correlation between the two columns likes and comment numbers.
+It can be said that number of likes in an upload does not determine the comments on that posts.

 ## User Popularity